3B7/marvel_api/README.md

 # Marvel API

-Marvel API functionality in a sinatra class.
+Marvel API functionality in a sinatra app.